tioui/Eiffel_Game2/README.txt

 ------------------------------

 	- I assume that you already have a fonctionnal EiffelStudio on your system.
 If not, install it.
 	- You need to set the environment variable EIF_GAME_LIB to the root directory of the Eiffel Game Lib repository directory.
-You can do it with the /etc/environment file:
+You can do it with the /etc/environment file.
+After editing the file, you will have to reboot your PC (or at least logout your session).
 		# sudo -s
 		# echo "EIF_GAME_LIB='/home/user/projects/eiffel_game_dir'" >> /etc/environment
 		# exit